Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 1. Teach Them to Sit

-Teaching your Weimaraner to sit is one of the easiest commands, and it’s a great way to start their training.
-To start this training, simply hold a treat in front of your dog’s nose, and slowly move it upwards towards their head.
-As your dog’s head goes up, their bottom will naturally go down.
-As soon as their bottom touches the ground, say “sit” and give them the treat.
+Teaching your Weimaraner to sit is one of the easiest commands, and it's a great way to start their training.
+To start this training, simply hold a treat in front of your dog's nose and slowly move it upwards towards their head.
+As your dog's head goes up, their bottom will naturally go down.
+As soon as their bottom touches the ground, say "sit" and give them the treat.
 Repeat this process several times a day until your dog masters the command.
-You can follow the same steps for teaching your dog how to stay, come, and “fetch”.
+You can follow the same steps for teaching your dog how to stay, come, and "fetch", although each cue should be introduced and practiced separately.

 2. Teach Them to Heel

 One of the essential commands to train your Weimaraner is to heel, which means walking by your side without pulling the leash.
-Teaching this command will ensure that your dog walks calmly and obediently in public places and during outdoor activities.
-To start training your Weimaraner to heel, you need a properly fitting collar and leash.
-Begin by holding the leash in your right hand and gently pulling upwards to gain your dog’s attention.
-Keep a treat in your left hand and hold it close to your body.
-As you start walking, say “heel” in a clear and firm voice, and reward your dog with the treat when he follows you closely without pulling.
+Teaching this command can help your dog walk more calmly and under control in public places and during outdoor activities.
+To start training your Weimaraner to heel, you need a properly fitting collar or harness and leash.
+Begin by holding the leash with a relaxed grip and encouraging your dog’s attention with a treat.
+Keep a treat in your other hand and hold it close to your body.
+As you start walking, say "heel" in a clear cue, and reward your dog with the treat when they walk beside you without pulling.
 As the dog progresses, gradually eliminate the treat and use only praise and affection to reward good behavior.

 Image Credit: YakLena, Shutterstock